Simhyeon/r4d/docs/macro_indices.md

     Extract matched lines from given file.
 This returns all items as lines

-    - NOTE : The grep operation is executed on per line
+    - NOTE : The grep operation is executed on per line and doesn't expand lines

     # Arguments